trifectatechfoundation/trifectatech-website/content/initiatives/workplans/codegen.md

 - Implement RFC 3720 in the rust compiler
 - Identify popular rust projects that benefit from RFC 3720
 - Add experimental support for this RFC to c2rust
-- Benchmark a freshly translated bzip2: 1) with the original c2rust 2) the patched c2rust, and measure the result
+- Benchmark a freshly translated bzip2: 1) with the original c2rust, 2) the patched c2rust, and measure the result

-Effort: 6 person-weeks
-Timeline: Jan - Mar
+Timeline: Nov 2024 - Mar 2025 / Effort: 6 person-weeks

 ### Milestone 2: Identify performance bottlenecks